 Father time may have finally caught up with Caribbean Sprint Legend Kim Collins.
 After a blistering World Masters RECORD and Personal Best 9.93 seconds 100m Run on Bottrop Collins seemed well on his way another blistering win in Oslo the following week before he pulled up in agony clutching his leg.

 The 40 year old may have just pushed his body to the limit and his body if finally beginning to breakdown it may seem.
 After 20 years as a professional athlete at the highest level It’s almost super human for a 40 year old to run that fast says most observers.
 And they may have been right as Collins now has now been forced to give up on his Rio Olympics hopes as the initially suspected minor injury has turned out to be a season ender with the severe re-occurrence of an old groin injury.
+Collins may have to use something similar to a scooter for broken foot to get around and manage himself for a while, so that he can avoid excess pressure on the already injured leg but also be able to move around and not feel restricted.

 The St.Kitts National Hero was set to participate in his country’s national Championships/Olympic Trials this weekend to solidify his spot as the Team Captain heading into Rio as well as easily cementing his spot as the fastest man by far on the island.
 Collins is the only SKN athlete who has ran under 10 seconds.